Jef-DS/belpost/README.md

 This module provides a field that contains a Belgian Postal code.

+Version 7.x-0.9: it is now possible to change citynames in Dutch and French

+Step 13:
+Purpose: French city names must work too
+Test 1: Choose French as a language en de (bilingual en French) city names should be shown in French

+Step 12:
+Purpose: Provide a configuration page to choose the database (Dutch or French)
+Description: The administrator should be able to choose in which language the cities should be shown
+Test 1: Choose Dutch as a language and get the same results as before Test 2: Choose French as a language and get an error

 Step 11:
 Purpose: Implement autocompletion for postal codes
 Description: When the user starts typing a postal code or city